sumup-oss/circuit-ui/packages/design-tokens/README.md

 ## Usage

-The package currently exports a single `light` theme that is meant to be used in combination with the [`emotion-theming`](https://emotion.sh/docs/theming) package.
+The package currently exports a single `light` theme that is meant to be used with SumUp's component library, [Circuit UI](https://github.com/sumup-oss/circuit-ui).
+Pass the theme to the `ThemeProvider` from the [`emotion-theming`](https://emotion.sh/docs/theming) package:

 ```jsx
 import { light } from '@sumup/design-tokens';